Ways To Maximize Social Security If You’re Widowed

 Once your spouse dies, you will need to notify the Social Security Administration as soon as possible.
 Deaths and applications for survivors’ benefits cannot be done online.
 If you’d like the funeral home to report the death for you, you may provide them with your spouse’s Social Security number.

-Maximizing your own social security benefits as a widow or widower, or an eligible divorced spouse of a deceased individual, comes down to whether or not you remarry and at what age.
+Maximizing your own social security benefits as a widow or widower comes down to whether or not you remarry and and what age.
 If you remarry before the age of 60, you will not be eligible for your deceased spouse’s benefits.
-If you remarry after the age of 60, you will be eligible to claim benefits on your deceased spouse’s record.
+If you remarry after the age of 60 though, you will be eligible to claim benefits on that deceased spouse’s record.

 Another way to maximize is to wait to claim your own benefits.
-As a widow or widower or surviving divorced spouse, you can claim benefits on your deceased spouse as early as age 62 while allowing your own benefit to grow.
+As a widow or widower you can claim benefits on your deceased spouse as early as 62 – while allowing your own benefit to grow.
 You can then switch over to your own benefit at a later date, which will result in a larger monthly check.

 More From GOBankingRates